wkdang/saphanaonazure/README.md

 # SAP HANA ARM Installation
 This ARM template is used to install SAP HANA on a single VM running SUSE SLES 12 SP 3 or SLES 12 SP 2.
+For documentation on deploying a cluster of linux machines running HANA System Replication and Linux High Availability Extension, please see documentation here: [cluster deployment](https://github.com/AzureCAT-GSI/SAP-HANA-ARM/master/README-HSR.md).

-It uses the Azure SKU for SAP. **We will be adding additional SKUs and Linux flavors in future Versions.** The template takes advantage of [Custom Script Extensions](https://github.com/Azure/azure-linux-extensions/tree/master/CustomScript) for the installation and configuration of the machine.
+This template uses the Linux SKU for SAP. **We will be adding additional SKUs and Linux flavors in future Versions.** The template takes advantage of [Custom Script Extensions](https://github.com/Azure/azure-linux-extensions/tree/master/CustomScript) for the installation and configuration of the machine.
 This should be used only for demonstration and sandbox environments.
 This is not a production deployment.

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzureCAT-GSI%2FSAP-HANA-ARM%2Fmaster%2Fazuredeploy.json)
 ## Machine Info
-The template current deploys HANA on a one of the machines listed in the table below with the noted disk configuration.
+The template current deploys HANA on one of the machines listed in the table below with the noted disk configuration.
 The deployment takes advantage of Managed Disks, for more information on Managed Disks or the sizes of the noted disks can be found on [this](https://docs.microsoft.com/en-us/azure/storage/storage-managed-disks-overview#pricing-and-billing) page.

 Machine Size | RAM | Data and Log Disks | /hana/shared | /root | /usr/sap | hana/backup
 ------------ | --- | ------------------ | ------------ | ----- | -------- | -----------